 C. Time?
 What time?
 We don’t even have enough time to keep up with our website.

-If you answered mostly As: You can consider Facebook as part of your B2B online marketing strategy.
+You can consider Facebook as part of your B2B online marketing strategy.
 It seems like you’ve got a good handle on your online marketing efforts, and some thoughtful content to share.

 While it is likely that your business will never have thousands of Facebook fans or “likes,” you can use it as a vehicle for content marketing.
 If you engage with and invite current and prospective customers to follow you on Facebook, and focus on sharing content that they’d find interesting and valuable in their own business lives, you can use Facebook to help nurture leads through the sales funnel.
 Search engines can also pick up “signals” from social media platforms like Facebook.
 While other ranking factors are generally more important, a presence on social media sites (including Facebook) that includes meaningful customer engagement can make a difference.

-If you answered mostly Bs: Tread carefully.
+Tread carefully.
 While you’re doing some online marketing and have some content to share, it seems like you may get better “bang for your buck” by considering and enacting other online marketing strategies before you get on Facebook.

 The exception would be if you’re in a business where people congregate on Facebook and are receptive to business messages there.
 Take a look at your competitors.
-Do any of them have Facebook?
+Do any of them have a Facebook Business Page?
 How’s the engagement?
 You can get a feel for the opportunity and make a decision from there.
 For many B2B companies, other social media platforms like LinkedIn are generally more valuable than Facebook.
 Think about it this way: Facebook is a social media platform that most people use on an extremely personal level.
 They share photos, connect with friends, etc. They may or may not be in a frame of mind to read and engage with business content.
 On the other hand, when people used LinkedIn, they are doing so for business reasons.
-They will likely be in a better frame of mind to accept with and act on business content.
+They will likely be in a better frame of mind to accept and act on business content.

 Don’t delete it.
 You don’t want a social presence to just disappear, especially if you have a few “likes” or followers.
 Instead, follow these steps: